amrithatony/test/README.md

 ##Approaches considered for solving the problem
 ###Approach 1
 Retrieve the historical weather data of past 10 years from a reliable source for the selected weather stations.
-Create linear regression model for continuous variables like temperature, pressure, relative humidity based on the historical data and logistic regression for categorical variables like conditions(snowy, cloudy, rainy, sunny).We will be able to generate test data for any year using this model.
+Derive a regression equation based on the history data and predict the current value

 ######Pros:
+* Easy to implement
-* Simple method
+* Better accuracy
-* Less time involved for implemeting the model

 ######Cons:
-* The model will not incorporate the requirements of considering geographic,topographic,oceanographic factors
+* As the problem statement clearly mention to consider geographic,topographic,oceanographic factors,the assumption is that this is **not** the expected approach for problem resolution
 * The model will not incorporate the requirements of considering the dynamic factors which evolves over time

-######Conclusion:
-This is not the expected approach for the problem statement.